 - If an admitted student begins the program but is unable to finish, a 7-year maximum window exists for completion (from acceptance date to program completion).
-See "Time Limit for Degree Completion" found within the Academic Policies & Information section of the course catalog. - If an applicant accepts and is unable to begin the program on the official start date, they can delay their start date for up to one year by contacting their Admissions Counselor. - If a student is returning after a pause in the program, see "Admission for Graduate Re-entry Students" found under Admissions.
+See "Time Limit for Degree Completion" found within Academic Policies & Information in the catalog. - If an applicant accepts and is unable to begin the program on the official start date, they can delay their start date for up to one year by contacting their Admissions Counselor.

+• If a student is returning after a pause in the program, see "Admission for Graduate Re-entry Students" found under Admissions.